mesparza5/cunaChallenge/README.md

 type | `string` | Options are 'text' for text field inputs and 'number' for number field inputs.
 If not defined it defualts to 'text' label | `string` | Required.
-This prop creates the label for the input. handleInputValue | `function` | Handles onChange events and passes the field value as a prop.
+This prop creates the label for the input. handleInputValue | `function` | Handles onChange events and passes the field value as a prop. value | `string` | Sets the value for the input.
+If not defined it defaults to empty string.

 Example:
 ```